Get the whole family involved in your vacation planning!

 Pull the family back together to share their ideas.

-Unless there is an activity or destination that is logistically impossible (closed due to COVID, only allows a specific age range), respect each family members' idea.
+Unless there is an activity or destination that is logistically impossible (only allows a specific age range), respect each family members' idea.

 Start to build or add to your itinerary with everyone's choices.
 They can even do more research and planning before you go.